IHE/ITI.Topologies/topologies.md

 Consider the following facts from the story:

-* New Hope Medical Partners is a participant of a network called "Big Health Exchange"
+- New Hope Medical Partners is a participant of a network called "Big Health Exchange".
-* Valley Access Healthcare, University Health, and Urgent Health are participants in a network called "Valley Region HIE"
+- Valley Access Healthcare, University Health, and Urgent Health are participants in a network called "Valley Region HIE".
-* Both Big Health Exchange and Valley Region HIE are further members of a nationwide document sharing network to facilitate document sharing between members of both exchanges.
+- Both Big Health Exchange and Valley Region HIE are further members of a nationwide document sharing network to facilitate document sharing between members of both exchanges.
-* Dr. Santos practices for University Health.
+- Dr. Santos practices for University Health.
 As a result, a message to be read by Dr. Santos needs to be transmitted to University Health's EMR system.

 Taking the full picture from the previous use case, this yields the following diagram: